1varunvc/schedule-personalised-sms/README.md

 ## Contributing

-Contributions to the SMS Scheduler application are welcome.
+Contributions to the application are welcome.
 Please ensure to follow the best practices for coding and documentation.
 Create a pull request with a clear description of your changes.